Which Landscape Lights are Best for Me?

 • String lights, which provide a soft glow and can be strung or tacked to just about any surface to cover a wide area.

-Though they’re prized for their versatility and low cost, solar and battery lights generally aren’t as durable as hardwired electric ones.
+Though these lights are versatile and inexpensive, they generally aren’t as durable as hardwired electric ones.
 Solar lights also won’t work well unless they get plenty of sun exposure each day, so ones installed in shady areas may be dull or dim.
 Solar and battery lights can be a good temporary or “starter” light to see whether you’re happy with your landscape lighting setup; but if you want low-maintenance and long-lasting landscape lights, electric is generally the way to go.

 Electric Lights